 “Live up to the teachings, and be proud that you are an Integral Yogi.
 Let people recognize, just by even seeing you, that you are an Integral Yogi.
 Be more responsible for the growth of the organization.
 It’s not enough to be a minister.
 Know that this is your organization, it’s not just mine.
 I know that I won’t always be around always with you.
 I have spent enough time, so even if you are going to keep me alive for several more years, I would like to quietly sit there and watch everything growing and that everybody is taking an interest in making it grow.”

 More information about the Integral Yoga Ministry here.
-If you are interested in applying to the Integral Yoga Seminary, contact: iyministryboard[at]gmail.com
+If you are interested in more information or applying to the Integral Yoga Seminary, contact: ministry[at]integralyoga.org

 About the Author:

 Reverend Jaganath Carrera is and Integral Yoga Minister and the founder/spiritual head of Yoga Life Society.
 He is a direct disciple of world renowned Yoga master and leader in the interfaith movement, Sri Swami Satchidananda—the founder and spiritual guide of Satchidananda Ashram–Yogaville and Integral Yoga International.
 Rev. Jaganath has taught at universities, prisons, Yoga centers, and interfaith programs both in the USA and abroad.
 He was a principal instructor of both Hatha and Raja Yoga for the Integral Yoga Teacher Training Certification Programs for over twenty years and co-wrote the training manual used for that course.
 He established the Integral Yoga Ministry and developed the highly regarded Integral Yoga Meditation and Raja Yoga Teacher Training Certification programs.
 He served for eight years as chief administrator of Satchidananda Ashram–Yogaville and founded the Integral Yoga Institute of New Brunswick, NJ.
 He is also a spiritual advisor and visiting lecturer on Hinduism for the One Spirit Seminary in New York City.
 Reverend Jaganath is the author of Inside the Yoga Sutras: A Sourcebook for the Study and Practice of Patanjali’s Yoga Sutras, published by Integral Yoga Publications.
-His latest book, Inside Patanjali’s Words, is coming soon from Integral Yoga Publications.
+His latest book is Inside Patanjali’s Words.